rfulop/UptoboxDlEngine/README.md

-# UptoboxDlEngine
+# Uptobox Downloader
-Downloader based on zone telecharment and uptobox
+Downloader based on zone-telechargement and uptobox.
+Still in developpement (It means many bugs can appear.
+So please be indulgent.)

 ## Project Overview
 This script is currently workink only on UNIX and it requests python3.